John Giles Price: Civil Commandant on Norfolk Island

 John Price and his family sailed for Norfolk Island on 22 July 1846.
 One of John Price's first duties was to arrange for the trial of 26 convicts alleged to have been involved in murders during the 'cooking pot uprising' of 1 July 1846 at the end of Childs' administration.
 Twelve convicts were hanged in October, and five others shortly after.
 The executions broke the power of the feared 'Ring' clique of inmates.
 Price was a tall burly man who affected an extravagant style of dress and used underworld slang.
 He openly announced his intention was to break the inmates and went among them with few guards to emphasise his dominance, although he also carried two pepper-box pistols.

 Norfolk Island gaol (photographed in 2007).

-Prices's ability to speak the argot of the criminal underworld made a deep impression on convicts and some thought he must have actually been imprisoned himself.
+Price's ability to speak the argot of the criminal underworld made a deep impression on convicts and some thought he must have actually been imprisoned himself.
 A critic, Reverend Thomas Rogers, said that he would disguise himself as a constable and move around Hobart, seeking disorderly characters.
 Hazzard claims that "he seemed to know, with terrifying accuracy, the way a criminal's mind worked, and this, coupled with his merciless administering of the Law, gave him an almost hypnotic power over them".

 Backed by Governor Denison, Price was answerable to no one but himself and he invented a series of punishments to cow his wards.
 Routine work cutting coral was done while chained to 36lb weights.
 Inmates were subject to flogging for the slightest infraction, and putting balm on a flogged man's wounds became an offence.
 His innovative corporal punishments included much use of restraints such as a cage over the head with a prong that immobilised the tongue and made breathing difficult, or an all encompassing steel frame that men were kept in for more than a week.